Most recent email: December 24, 2017

 Dear Prof. Freeman Dyson:

-Over five years ago, you sent me a response to my email (just below his response just below) regarding our rather unusual project of our high school geometry classes.
+Over five years ago, you sent me a response to my email (Editor’s note: Just below Dyson’s response) regarding our rather unusual project of our high school geometry classes.
 At that time, we were searching for scholars like you to figure out what was wrong with our simple logic and the simple logic inherent within our mathematics.
 Nobody has truly challenged the mathematical logic; you were the first to challenge our logic (conclusions).
 I treasured that response.
 Perfectly exquisite.
 Most helpful, but at that time, I did not know how to respond to you.
 Today, I think maybe I do.
 So, let me take my three questions and your answers one-by-one.

 1. If the Planck Length is a dimensionful number representing a singularity or a point, can we multiply it by 2 and assume two points? …multiply it again and assume 4, then 8, 16, 32 and on up to 1024 by the 10th doubling?
 You replied, “Since space has three dimensions, the number of points goes up by a factor eight,* not two, when you double the scale.Since space has three dimensions, the number of points goes up by a factor eight,* not two, when you double the scale.”
 That was our introduction to dimensional analysis and scaling laws.
 It is a huge study and we were grateful for the suggestion.
 The vertex count, accelerates so much more quickly multiplying by 8 (as opposed to 2).
 Still, we kept the doubling number thinking it might have some future applicability.